Daino666/Behavioral_Clonning_model_for_steering_Control/README.md

   The dataset should be stored in the photos/ directory (or update the notebook path accordingly).

+  Make sure to replace the reposoitroy used in cells to your own repo with your stored Photos in it.

 ### Open the training notebook

   jupyter notebook Behavioral_cloning_project.ipynb